- What's Possible

-If you plan to paint a mural on the container, use an acrylic paint.
-While the acrylic paints may not have the longevity or shine of alkyd enamel, they have richer colors and additional coats of paint will have better adhesion.
+Use acrylic paint if you plan to paint a mural on the container.
+While acrylic paints may not have the longevity or shine of alkyd enamel, they have richer colors and additional coats of paint will have better adhesion.
 Acrylics are much easier to paint over with art and new colors.

 Polyurethane paint lasts for many years but is more appropriate for heavy industrial use than basic retail and storage functions.
 The chemicals involved tend to be more hazardous, and there may be special procedures for mixing and application.
 If you have special circumstances that call for polyurethane paint, we recommend consulting a professional for its application.

 We don’t recommend sandblasting your container for a couple of reasons.
 One, sandblasting an entire container becomes very expensive.
 Two, sandblasting strips off a lot of great protection.
-Not only does sandblasting remove a very high quality marine grade paint, it removes the protective zinc coating that prevents rust.
+Not only does sandblasting remove a very high-quality marine-grade paint, but it also removes the protective zinc coating that prevents rust.
 It’s unlikely that a home paint job is going to offer the same protection as the original coating.
 Instead, prime and paint over the existing marine paint.

-Prepare your container for paint by paying special attention to rust patches and pressure wash off any dirt and dust.
-Sand rust patches down with a wire wheel and then spray a rust inhibiting primer over the affected area.
+Prepare your shipping container for paint by paying special attention to rust patches and pressure wash off any dirt and dust.
+Sand rust patches down with a wire wheel and then spray a rust-inhibiting primer over the affected area.

-On that perfect morning, when the container is completely dry, you can either roll or spray your paint on to the container.
+On that perfect morning, when the container is completely dry, you can either roll or spray your paint onto the container.
 You will likely have to apply a primer coat.
-Consult with your paint vender to determine how long the primer coat should dry before applying the pigmented layer—you may need to wait an entire day.
-Also, be sure to get a thick coating of primer to ensure the top coat with your color sticks to the container.
+Consult with your paint vendor to determine how long the primer coat should dry before applying the pigmented layer—you may need to wait an entire day.
+Also, be sure to get a thick coating of primer to ensure the topcoat with your color sticks to the container.

 Over time, rust will inevitably form on your container, but you can keep it to a minimum by treating rust patches as they appear.
-Like with prepping the original used container, sand down rusted patches and then apply rust inhibiting primer to the affected area.
-For a clean touch up, mask off the surrounding unaffected area before priming and painting.
+Like paint prep, you should sand down rusted patches and then apply rust-inhibiting primer to the affected area.
+For a clean touch-up, mask off the surrounding unaffected area before priming and painting.
 You can gently sand down the edges of the little square that may appear due to the additional layer of paint.